*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 Equipment

 As I've mentioned, the most important tool to get the most out of this salmon is a cast-iron skillet.
-Cast-iron will help you get your salmon pan seared with that brown, crispy crust that looks great and tastes amazing.
-Other than that, you'll only need a whisk to whip up your sauce and my favorite garlic press to make prep super quick!
+Cast-iron is the best pan to help you get your salmon pan seared with that brown, crispy crust that looks great and tastes amazing.
+But if you only have nonstick or stainless steel, those work too!

 Tips and Serving Ideas